 Given the growing health care costs today, it is important to explore benefits that may alleviate the financial burden that private health insurance can be.
-Medicare, a non-means tested program, is a federal health program for individual who are age 65 or older, certain younger individuals with disabilities, and individuals with End-Stage Renal Disease.
-There are four (4) different parts to Medicare, which include the following:
+Medicare, a non-means tested program, is a federal health program for individuals who are age 65 or older, certain younger individuals with disabilities, and individuals with End-Stage Renal Disease.
+There are four (4) different parts of Medicare, which include the following:

 - Part A (Hospital Insurance) includes inpatient hospital stays, limited care in a skilled nursing facility, hospice care, and some health care.

 - Part B (Medical Insurance) includes doctors’ services, outpatient care, medical supplies, and preventative services.

 - Part C (Medicare Advantage Plans) is offered by a private company that contracts with Medicare to provide individuals with all of the Part A and B benefits.
 Most Medicare services are covered through the private company’s plan and are not paid for under traditional Medicare.
 Additionally, most Medicare Advantage Plans offer prescription drug coverage.

 - Part D provides prescription drug coverage.